 Step 3: Design Studio Selection

-After reviewing the samples in great detail you should narrow down your candidates and request a test asset with a non-disclosure agreement.
+After reviewing the digital illustrations samples in great detail you should narrow down your candidates and request a test asset with a non-disclosure agreement.
 This is important for two reasons.
 One, it will help you determine if the studio can design what you need and want.
 Two, you can inspect their quality of work, development, and delivery processes.
 Test assets are the last task before selecting the design studio.
 Under no circumstances should you select a design studio without a thorough review of test assets.

 Step 4: Provide the Design Studio with Materials